dariotoman/website/_pages/teaching/eco368/eco368_IV_behaviour/paper_review_II.md

 ### Callen et al. (2014)

 - Using the experimental results, Callen et al. can back out the certainty premium
+- They then use exposure to conflict to try and explain variation in the estimated certainty premium

 ----